- Open Access

 Internalized stigma beliefs among AUDIT positive men in the Community Survey

-Internalized stigma beliefs among AUDIT-positive men in the PRIME Community Survey (n = 17), Kamuli District, Uganda 2013
+The internalised stigma beliefs among the 17 AUDIT-positive men in the Community Survey are given in Table 3.

 Almost half (47.5%) of the AUDIT-positive men reported that alcohol use has ruined their lives while 47% agreed that they need others to make decisions for them.
 More than four in every 10 (43.0%) men agreed to feeling out of place because of their alcohol use problems.
 Four out of every 10 men (42.5%) felt embarrassed or ashamed in themselves due to alcohol problems and 28.4% were afraid of discrimination by their loved ones.